What does CCSPCA stand for? What do you do, exactly?

 How many animals do you Euthanize?

 That varies on how many animals come through our doors.
-It also varies on adoptions, available space at animal care centers/rescues, and other resources.
+It also varies on the number of adoptions, available space at animal care centers/rescues, and other resources.
 Some animals that are taken in by the CCSPCA are euthanized at the owner’s request or are euthanized by Health Department, Fish and Game or other Government Agency’s requirements.